nyan1992/Gravital/TUTORIAL.md

 2. Install the necessary software.
   - Python.
 I strongly recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to keep things tidy and contained.
     * If you've got conda, type `conda create --name aibot python=3.9` to set up a new environment for this bot.
 Then, do `conda activate aibot` to enter it.
   - Install the necessary Python packages using `pip install discord` and then `pip install aitextgen`.
-This will take a little while.
+This will take a little while, as pytorch is pretty huge.

 ## Data Gathering And Processing
 Any AI needs data to work with, and for this project, that data will be your very own discord server's message history.
 Before we do anything, though, let's go ahead and get our bot user created.
 This is essentially the "account" that your bot will use, and conveniently enough, it's also what we'll be using to grab the data!